-Do any car rental companies allow pets?
+Do car rental companies allow pets?

 Yes!
 In the past, it was less common for car rental companies to allow pets, but as demand grew, they realized we all treat pets as part of the family, and it’s only fair that they come along on weekend trips.

-What rental car companies allow dogs?
+Which rental car companies allow pets?

-Most car rental companies allow pets in the rental cars.
+Most car rental companies allow pets in rental cars.
 They just require you to return the car clean, free of pet hair and smells to avoid a cleaning fee (and that can be quite expensive).

 Here’s what each one of them require for you to bring your dog or cat along: